harquail/nook_foldlings_thesis/markdown_chapters/30_UI_Design_Philosophy.md

 \chapter{Design}
 #Design Philosophy

 Our design philosophy is simple: follow the user.
-Following a methodology roughly.
-Development driven rather than.
+Following a methodology roughly .
+Development driven rather than design driven.

-In practice, this has
+In practice, this has taken the form.

 Construction paper